 The WPE minor is designed to help students hone the rhetorical arts of persuasive writing and public engagement.
 Through a variety of courses offered through PWR and English, students will find opportunities to write in diverse genres for diverse purposes and public audiences; leverage a wide variety of digital technologies to design, produce, and distribute multimodal compositions; write in professional settings and with community partners; and write collaboratively for social change.
 From forwarding public arguments to designing social media content to composing for non‐profits, this minor will enable students to learn valuable skills, practices, and tools for creating, participating, and connecting as active technocitizens in the 21st century.

-- Earn 18 credits in ENGL and WRTG courses with grades of C- or better, at least 12 credits of which must be in upper division.
+- Earn 18 credits in ENGL and WRTG courses with grades of C- or better.
+At least 12 credits must be in upper division, and at least 9 credits must be ENGL designated courses.

 Students may apply no more than 9 credit hours of transfer work, including no more than 6 upper division credit hours, towards a minor.
 This is a college residency rule for an 18 credit minor.